UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 |

+..
 You can follow the following video for exact step-by-step guide of adding the batteries inside the robot:

-**VIDEO CONTENT INCOMING**

 ..
 TODO: Video of adding the batteries inside the robot after unboxing.

+**Coming soon**: step-by-step video guide for adding the batteries to the robot coming soon.

 3. Charging
 -----------